Class Width Calculator

 min- Lower bounds of a data set; and

 n- Number of classes within the distribution.

 How to use the class width calculator to find the class width?

-Now that you know what is class width, let's learn how to implement it.
+Now that you know what is class width let's learn how to implement it.
 Follow the step-by-step instructions to obtain the class width for your data.
 Heads up!
-If you do not have the minimum and maximum values to find class width beforehand, you can use this tool.
+If you do not have the minimum and maximum values to find class width beforehand, you can use our minimum and maximum calculator.

 Use the maximum value of the distribution as the